hanggrian/IIT-ITM513/assignments/hw3/report.md

 > Did you test your program thoroughly?

-I tested my solution with standard sample data, edge cases, and incorrect input.
+I tested my solution with standard sample data, edge cases and incorrect input.

 ## Question 4